johnsonejezie/Rave/README.md

 ##Installation
 Rave supports Swift 3.0+.
 You can integrate Rave into your project manually.
-Drag the folder Rave into your project.
+Drag the inner Rave folder into your project.
 Rave uses TripleDES for encryption and as such requires CommonCrypto.
 Create header bridge and import CommonCrypto.
 `#import <CommonCrypto/CommonCrypto.h>`

 ## Basic usage